bluenote-1577/sylph/README.md

 # sylph - fast and precise species-level metagenomic profiling with ANIs

 > [!NOTE]
-> Documentation for sylph is migrating to https://sylph-docs.github.io/.
-The latest, more comprehensive docs will be stored at https://sylph-docs.github.io/.
+> All documentation for sylph is migrating to https://sylph-docs.github.io/.
+>
+> The GitHub versions of the README/Wikis/Manuals will be frozen and removed in the near future.

 ## Introduction